 The Elizabeth Firestone Graham Foundation has funded catalogs for Jessica Rath at the University Art Museum (Cal State University Long Beach); Diana Al-Hadid at the Weatherspoon Art Museum (University of North Carolina Greensboro), Luis Gispert for a traveling exhibition organized by Independent Curators International, Maximilian Goldfarb at the Lost Coast Culture Machine in Ft.
 Bragg, CA; and Gaylen Hansen at the Museum of Art at Washington State University (St. Louis, MO).
 The foundation has also supported publications for work presented at Suyama Space in Seattle, WA; Athica in Athens, GA; and Plains Art Museum in Fargo, ND, among others.

-The Elizabeth Firestone Graham Foundation has an open application process that starts with an LOI, then possibly a full grant application.
+The foundation has an open application process that starts with an LOI, then possibly a full grant application.
 Proposed project dates must fall within one year of the foundation’s funding cycle; grant applications are reviewed semi-annually by the foundation’s trustees.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).